robleroni/Puerro/docs/03-Virtual-DOM.md

 ## Creating a Virtual DOM

-Since the virtual DOM is just a JavaScript objects, it can be created like this:
+Since a virtual DOM element is just a JavaScript object, which can be created like this:

 ```js
 const vDOM = {